Use your Cricut machine to create fun t-shirts, mugs and tote bags using this set of Cat Themed SVG files!

 How to Make a T-Shirt Using Cricut Iron-on Vinyl:

 I’ve written an entire blog post with instructions to create a t-shirt using your Cricut machine.
-To see it CLICK HERE.
 To briefly sum up.
 Upload the file to Cricut Design Space.
-Click “attach” to ensure that all of the layers cut at the same time in the same spot as the design.
+Click “attach” to ensure that all of the layers cut simultaneously in the same spot as the design.
 Resize the image if necessary.
-Click “send to machine”.
-Click “mirror image for iron-on”.
-Then on the next screen select the type of iron-on you are using.
+Click “send to the machine.”
+Click “mirror image for iron-on.”
+Then on the next screen, select the type of iron-on you are using.
 Load the iron-on onto the mat (shiny side down).
 Load the mat into the machine and then click cut.
 Cut out the design and remove the excess vinyl (referred to as weeding).
-Place the cutout iron-on onto the shirt (or other item).
+Place the cutout iron-on onto the shirt (or another item).
 Adhere using a Cricut EasyPress.
-You’ll need to check the specific settings for your EasyPress depending on what type of material you are using.
+You’ll need to check the specific settings for your EasyPress, depending on what type of material you are using.